-Condition of the Land and Buildings (Continue)
+These bridges may need future repair or reconstruction as they may be structurally affected by the Sydney Water's upcoming water treatment system for the Greater Parramatta to Olympic Precinct.
+Further details to be confirmed based on the adoption of the water treatment plan.

+City of Ryde is responsible for maintainance of these bridges.

+Area

+Bushland

-Area Description Site Photo Bushland A small patch of remnant bushland adjoining the tennis courts is a link to the past, giving a glimpse of what the area may have looked like hundreds of years ago.
+A small patch of remnant bushland adjoining the tennis courts is a link to the past, giving a glimpse of what the area may have looked like hundreds of years ago.

 The Meadowbank Park Bushcare group is helping to restore the bushland during their regular work sessions.

 The canopy, shrub layer and native grasses and groundcovers are a haven for native wildlife.
 Flora and fauna studies undertaken at Meadowbank park in 2018 identified 77 native plant species, 29 native animal species and several different plant communities including Estuarine Mangrove Forest and Estuarine Saltmarsh (a critically endangered ecological community).

 Native birds species spotted included Kookaburrahs, Galahs, Red-rumped Parrot, Tawny Frogmouth, Swallow, White-faced Heron and Willie Wagtails.

 Some of the common native tree species include Syncarpia glomulifera (Turpentine), Eucalyptus pilularis (Blackbutt), Angophora costata (Sydney Red Gum) and Eucalyptus tereticornis (Forest Red Gum).

+Vegetation

-Vegetation A large number of mature trees are present in the Park, largely concentrated on the Park peripheral areas.
+A large number of mature trees are present in the Park, largely concentrated on the Park peripheral areas.
 The central area is mostly open with a lack of tree canopies for sun protection.
 Shrubs and ground cover plants are almost absent from understory.

 A majestic procession of trees has been created along the Ryde River Walk to mark The Queen's Diamond Jubilee in 2012.
 The mass tree planting, each one symbolising a year of The Queen's reign, from 1952 to 2012, traces the 8km riverside path from Kissing Point Park to Meadowbank Park.

-The first of the trees, a Smooth Leaved Quandong ( Elaeocarpus eumundii ), which is characterised by its upright form (to 10m) and dense dark green foliage was dedicated by City of Ryde Mayor, Clr Ivan Petch, with the placement of a wooden tree marker for the year 1952.
+The first of the trees, a Smooth Leaved Quandong (Elaeocarpus eumundii), which is characterised by its upright form (to 10m) and dense dark green foliage was dedicated by City of Ryde Mayor, Clr Ivan Petch, with the placement of a wooden tree marker for the year 1952.

 A flora and fauna study is in progress at the time of preparing this report.

-Condition of the Land and Buildings (Continue)
+Area

+Buildings

-Area Description Site Photo Buildings The Park contains 7 amenity buildings/club house, including one facility buildings owned and managed by Sydney Water.
+The Park contains 7 amenity buildings/club house, including one facility buildings owned and managed by Sydney Water.
 The primary functions of these buildings are change rooms, toilets, canteens, sports club, administration, meeting room and maintenance storage.

 The buildings are structurally sound.
-However, the functional design of these building falls short of multifunctional uses, natural lighting, and integration with the surrounding landscape.
+However, the functional design some of these building falls short of multifunctional uses, natural lighting, and integration with the surrounding landscape.

 Presently, the hockey building is currently set too low within the landscape.
-The building at field 2 also sits too low as well as it is currenlty not suitable for the eastern side of the park.
+The building at field 2 also sits too low as well as it is currently not suitable for the eastern side of the park.